Harlem Lacrosse - Los Angeles

 Please explain how you will define and measure success for your project.

-Each year we compile an annual report detailing our impact.
-Some key findings from 2018 were: increase in GPA of almost an entire letter grade, 10% higher attendance, fewer suspensions, higher participation in Harlem Lacrosse programming, and impressive independent school and college acceptance rates.
+Each year we compile an annual impact report.
+Some key findings from 2019 were: increases in GPA and attendance, fewer suspensions, and impressive independent school and college acceptances.
 The most recent report can be found here: https://www.harlemlacrosse.org/impact

 - Capacity, including staff